 Closure of the Ontario Immigrant Nominee Program (OINP)’s Investor Component

-The Ministry of Citizenship, Immigration and International Trade is redesigning its OINP business streams to better address the changing needs of Ontario’s economy.
+The Ministry of Citizenship and Immigration is redesigning its OINP business streams to better address the changing needs of Ontario’s economy.

 Effective immediately, new applications under the OINP Investor Component will no longer be accepted.